portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/payments.md

 - :bar_chart: *Quarter and Year*: Similar to the monthly bar chart but organized by quarter or year.
-- :chart_with_upwards_trend: *Month (accumulated)*: A line chart with the summed payments per month.
-The X-axis displays the months (Jan - Dec), while the Y-axis represents the accumulated payments.
+- :chart_with_upwards_trend: *Month (cumulative)*: A line chart with the summed payments per month.
+The X-axis displays the months (Jan - Dec), while the Y-axis represents the cumulative payments.
 Each year will be represented by a different colored line (legend).
 - *Overview*: a special kind of 'boxed' view, with a box for each year and month, containing the number of transactions and the total amount of payments in that period (see Figure 4).

       Figure: Box view of monthly dividend payments since 2022. {class=pp-figure}